slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### Mastery and arrogance

-There’s always room for improvement, be humble.
+There’s always room for improvement; be humble.
 There is no place for a «prima donna».

-If you’re not getting better today, you’re getting worse.
-Skills are perishable and the path to mastery a never ending story.
-Some of the skills that you need to achieve expertise were not yet systemised.
+If you're not improving today, you're regressing.
+Skills are perishable, and the path to mastery is a never-ending story.
+Some of the skills you need to achieve expertise have not yet been systematized.

 > *"I am not young enough to know everything."
 -- Oscar Wilde*